cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 easier to achieve.
 Such easier metrics are not the core metrics, but that we have to include.
 Consider all techniques we can use to be superior and tell why.

+Besides, it's better to have the following achievements.

++ Our solutions apply to other scenarios.
++ Our tools can solve real-world problems and have good usability.

 OK.
 Let us do it!
-To save time, we are not supposed to make many mistakes.
+We have to be quick, and we are not supposed to make many mistakes.
 Nowadays, the computer science research community is competitive because not only most of the problems are easier to solve but also more and more people join us.
 When reviewers scan a manuscript, they pick up our mistakes and reject the papers that have more.
 Here are some tips from past research activities to evaluate our ideas quickly.

 ### Budge our time